TimOliver/TOWebViewController/README.md

 `TOWebViewController` will not be adopting `WKWebView` at any point in the future.
 If you would like an alternative view controller that does, please give [DZNWebViewController](https://github.com/dzenbot/DZNWebViewController) a try!

 ## What about `SFSafariViewController`?
-Starting from iOS 9, Apple now provides a system web view controller named [`SFSafariViewController`](https://developer.apple.com/library/ios/documentation/SafariServices/Reference/SFSafariViewController_Ref/).
+Starting from iOS 9, Apple now provides a built-in web view controller of similar functionality named [`SFSafariViewController`](https://developer.apple.com/library/ios/documentation/SafariServices/Reference/SFSafariViewController_Ref/).
 If your app is only targeting iOS 9, and it completely fills your requirements, then it is absolutely recommended that you adopt `SFSafariViewController` instead of `TOWebViewController`.

 That being said, if you are still targeting lower iOS versions, or require more customisability than `SFSafariViewController` provides, then `TOWebViewController` should still serve as a viable alternative.